 4. Spline Interpolation

 The spline method uses the spline interpolation algorithm to compute the resampled values.
-The LabVIEW 7 Express implementation relies on a cubic spline, yielding smooth transitions between the samples and good quality on single-shot short records.
+The Express VI implementation relies on a cubic spline, yielding smooth transitions between the samples and good quality on single-shot short records.

 5. FIR Filter-Based Interpolation